 - Too focused on political correctness and paints people as stereotypes rather than as human beings; lacks empathy; (Storytelling shouldn’t be used as a device to judge others and divide cultures.
 Stories should bring people together and help us to understand our differences as well as our similarities.)

 And then when it comes to genres, while mashups and originality are fantastic, there are specific genres where certain types of endings are expected.
 If you’re doing a romantic comedy, the two characters should “most of the time” end up together.
 Storytellers should know what type of story they are telling.
 Not all romances have happily ever after and that is fine but, again, storytellers should know their genre and/or genres.
-So while we’re okay with rule-breaking, we feel it should be done carefully.
+So, while we’re okay with rule-breaking, we feel it should be done carefully.
 And not in a way that is simply meant to subvert genres a storyteller dislikes or doesn’t understand.

-Additional Thoughts On Old-Fashioned Storytelling
+Additional Thoughts On Old-Fashioned Romantic Storytelling

-Old-fashioned storytelling should have a “positive,” perhaps even a “light” quality to it.
+Old-fashioned Romantic storytelling should have a “positive,” perhaps even a “light” quality to it.
 Even in the saddest, loneliest of stories with elements of darkness, there should still be characteristics of hope and/or a message about the choices of the characters.
 With a good tragedy, there is a purpose behind it.
 The story raises important questions about humanity and has significant artistic merit.
 However, it should not be presented in a way that includes explicit sexuality or excessive violence and profanity.

-In all, old-fashioned storytelling is about endurance and hope.
+In all, old-fashioned Romantic storytelling is about endurance and hope.
 When we finish a book or a film or a show, we want to walk away feeling uplifted, moved, inspired in some way.
 Not leave feeling heavy and irritated.
 We believe in the goodness of humanity and believe that same goodness should be represented in stories.
 Basically, we seek after stories that are exemplary and lovely!

 However, this does not mean we don’t embrace “dark” stories.
-Old-fashioned storytelling focuses more on “how” a story is told after all.
+Old-fashioned Romantic storytelling focuses more on “how” a story is told after all.
 Some of the most emotionally moving tales have dark, violent themes – though always with a clear thematic purpose.
 Or even some of the best literature of all time.
-But as long as the story is more implicit than explicit and is all about good storytelling, we’re interested.
+But as long as the story is more implicit than explicit and is all about good Romantic storytelling, we’re interested.
 And, of course, as long as the story “mostly” fits into the checklist of Do’s and not the Don’ts.

-Note: While we embrace all kinds of characters with numerous backgrounds and beliefs, we should be clear that we do not promote racism, bigotry, abuse, etc. When these type of characters are presented, these traits are ideally shown as a flaw.
+Note: While we embrace all kinds of characters with numerous backgrounds and beliefs, we should be clear that we do not promote racism, bigotry, abuse, etc. When these types of characters are presented, these traits are ideally shown as a flaw.
 There is a difference between good storytelling with flawed characters and flat out propaganda that promotes negative behavior.
 However, we do believe in the transcendental power of stories and we embrace elements of transformation and redemption.
 That said, we are aware of cultural differences in stories and take that into account.